IvanChiosa/IvanChiosa/README.md

 ## 👋 Hi I'm Ivan
+#### 😄 it’s really great to meet you.
-#### 🌱 I’m currently learning Web Development 🖥️ at Digital Career Institute 👉 https://digitalcareerinstitute.org/
+#### 🌱 I studied for 14 months 🖥️ at the Digital Career Institute. 👉 https://digitalcareerinstitute.org/
 #### 👯 I’m looking to collaborate with companies to improve my skills!
 #### 📫 How to reach me 👉 i85chiosa@gmail.com